Al-Ahram Hebdo

 Al-Ahram Hebdo is a French-language weekly newspaper in Egypt.
+In addition to their print and online editions, the newspaper runs Ahraminfo, which provides daily news updates.

 History and profile

 Al Ahram Hebdo was established in 1994 by the Al Ahram publishing house which also owns Al-Ahram newspaper, an English-language version, and Al Ahram Weekly.
 The paper which is published weekly is based in Cairo.